wanfuse123/Bag_of_Marbles_Sort-/README.md

 I bet experts out there could speed it up 1000x faster.

+one other important thing to note is that it can be used in conjunction with at least a zdozen other sorting algorithms besides radix sort.
+Also space complexity can be reduced by using data steuctures fiund in darabases and things like linked lists.
+Too many to list at the moment.

+Earlier prototype ( other file than bag of marbles python script tested it with about 10 other sorting algorithms.)
+To upload a while later today.

 Title: A Novel Hybrid Sorting Method Utilizing Random Sampling and Radix Sorting